Sales Operations: The Ultimate Guide to Making it a Success

 But where to start when trying to put together a sales process?

-Building a sales process can be boiled down to three steps:
+Building a sales process comprises of three steps:

 - Information gathering and design